mooskim/jira-confluence-mcp/README.md

         page_id (str): The unique identifier of the Confluence page (e.g., "123456").

     Returns:
-        str: A string containing the page's processed HTML content with the following characteristics:
+        dict[str, Any]: A dictionary containing the page's processed HTML content with the following characteristics:
             - If the page contains Gliffy diagrams (embedded as structured macros), each will be detected via regex, and the diagram file's content will be extracted from the Confluence attachment.
             - Gliffy diagram macros are replaced inline with <ac:structured-macro ac:name="code"> blocks,